Code-Institute-Submissions/milestone-project-113/README.md

 - Code for the map came from [Google](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch).
 - Code for the map nearby places search came from [Google](https://developers.google.com/maps/documentation/javascript/places#place_search_requests).
 - Code for the map place details search came from [Google](https://developers.google.com/maps/documentation/javascript/places#place_details_requests).
-- Code for setting the map InfoWindow content came from [Google](https://developers.google.com/maps/documentation/javascript/infowindows).
+- Code for setting the map info window content came from [Google](https://developers.google.com/maps/documentation/javascript/infowindows).
 - Code for the map event listeners came from [Google](https://developers.google.com/maps/documentation/javascript/events).
 - Code for preventing the map event listeners from triggering if the map center is changed by less than 500m is from [JSFiddle](https://jsfiddle.net/c2qto3v8/).
 - Code for showing and hiding the map markers is from [Google](https://developers.google.com/maps/documentation/javascript/examples/marker-remove).